Poppy Seed Salad Dressing

 - Reserve the poppy seeds and oil.

-- Puree for 20-30 seconds until the ingredients are smooth.
+- Process and puree for 20-30 seconds until the ingredients are smooth.

 - Remove the lid, lower the speed of the blender and add the poppy seeds.

-- Drizzle in the Canola oil slowly while the blender processes the dressing.
+- Drizzle in the oil slowly with the blender on medium speed.
 Continue until the mixture emulsifies and thickens.

 Notes